Solange Abraham: 1988-2008: Early life

-Before being famous she graduated and began working as a chef.
-At the age of 19, she won a beauty contest in Tucumán.

 Television

 Solange attended the Big brother's casting in early 2011 and she was finally chosen to participate.
 The show was first aired on Telefe on December 12, 2011.
 It was again hosted by Jorge Rial and Solange was the 14th entrance.
 She quickly became one of the favourite contestants due to some discussions that she had with her housemates.
-After a difficult nomination she was evicted on April 17, becoming, until now, the women that has survived the longest number of days in a BB edition held in the Western Hemisphere by surviving 127 days.
+After a difficult nomination she was evicted on April 17, becoming, until now, the woman that has survived the longest number of days in a BB edition held in the Western Hemisphere by surviving 127 days.
 She was the last eliminated.

-In September, it was announced that Solange had been cast in the new comedy series Todas a mí, playing the part of Katty, an innocent and bitchy model who lives with other girls in a model agency.